Belly (film): Plot

 The gang begins transporting heroin from Queens to Omaha, Nebraska, where they begin to overrun the local drug business.
 Big Head Rico, an Omaha dealer, informs the police of their activities.
 The resulting raid at their stash-house ends with Mark's death and Knowledge's arrest.
 Knowledge angrily realizes that Tommy will not bail him out of jail, and calls Shameek, a.k.a.
 Father Sha, to both infiltrate Rico's gang and kill Tommy.
-At a strip club, Shameek drinks shots that Rico spiked with hallucinatory powder and, under the influence, blows his own cover by telling Rico that he was sent by Knowledge to take care of Rico.
-Rico gets up and informs his henchmen but is gunned down by Shameek as he tries to flee.
+At a strip club, Shameek drinks shots that Rico spiked with hallucinatory powder and, under the influence, blows his own cover by telling Rico that he was sent by Knowledge to kill him.
+As Rico gets up and attempts to inform his henchmen, he is killed by Shameek as he tries to flee.
 Shameek is shot by the bartender and stumbles out of the club.
-He shoots at and evades the police.
+He shoots at and evades the Omaha police.

 Tommy travels to Jamaica and repays Ox by killing Sosa, the son of a local drug lord.
-Back home, Tommy's girlfriend Keisha is arrested by police and later bailed out by Tionne.
+Back home, Tommy's girlfriend Kisha is arrested by police and later bailed out by Tionne.
 Tommy finds out about the raid and leaves town.
 Pelpa, a close friend of Sosa, finds out that Ox ordered the hit on Sosa.
 Pelpa sends a hit squad to kill Ox in his home.
 Ox kills most of the hitmen before dying at the hands of a female assassin.

 Sincere prepares to leave the drug trade and move his family to Africa, planning to leave on New Year's Day 2000.
 Meanwhile, while laying low in Atlanta, Tommy instigates an argument between Wise and LaKid, two marijuana dealers, which ends with both men drawing their guns and LaKid shooting Wise.
-After being arrested over the shooting, Tommy is coerced by a shadowy organization with unclear motives into assassinating a Black Muslim leader, Rev. Saviour, during a sermon on New Year's Eve.
+After being arrested over the shooting, Tommy is coerced by a shadowy organization with unclear motives into assassinating a Christian preacher, Rev. Saviour, during a sermon on New Year's Eve.
 Tionne comes home and finds herself confronted by Shameek and his henchmen, who had broken into the home in hopes of finding Sincere, but were unsuccessful.
 After attempting to interrogate Tionne for information on Sincere and Tommy, they leave when she pulls a gun on them.
-When Sincere comes home, Tionne tells him what happened and insists, as she has throughout the movie, that he get out of this dangerous life.
-He agrees and suggests they move to Africa.
+When Sincere comes home, Tionne tells him what happened and insists that he get out of this dangerous life, which he agrees.